trondham/check_openmanage/TEST.md

 ####My boss won't let me upgrade OMSA

-Your boss is a moron.
+Your boss don't get it.
 Also, that wasn't technically a question.

 ####Our security policy doesn't allow OMSA upgrades